ogdendavis/accept/README.md

 Base theme: 'Headliner' by NationBuilder https://headliner-theme.nationbuilder.com/

-File notes:
+Usage notes:

-* theme.scss is copied and modified from base theme file.
+* Pages in templates folder are copied and modified from base theme file.
 Edit as needed, and simply copy/paste entire file when updating.
 * Files in page-content folder are named by page name, and should be copied/pasted in 'source' view of destination page when updating.
 * Files in scripts folder are custom javascript files for use on indicated pages.
   * To add a new script: